Cookie Consent by Free Privacy Policy Generator Foundation Models, The AI Frontier | Igor Moiseev

 Humans vs LLMs: The Sample Efficiency Gap

 Humans learn incredibly efficiently.
-A four-year-old child processes roughly 1 petabyte (1×10¹⁵ bytes) of visual information-50 times more data than GPT-4 uses—yet learns effortlessly and robustly.
-Current AI models, by contrast, exhibit significant inefficiencies, requiring massive amounts of data and computational resources.
+A four-year-old child processes roughly 1 petabyte ($10^{15}$ bytes) of visual information — about fifty times more than GPT-4 has ever seen — yet generalises effortlessly and robustly.
+Current AI models, by contrast, exhibit significant inefficiencies, requiring massive amounts of data and compute for every new capability they acquire.

 Data Availability Ceiling

-We’re quickly approaching a ceiling of available high-quality text data, predicted to be exhausted within this decade.
-This limitation pushes research towards multimodal models—AI that integrates diverse data sources such as images, audio, and sensor data—promising richer learning and greater efficiency.
+We are quickly approaching a ceiling of available high-quality text data, predicted to be exhausted within this decade.
+This limitation pushes research toward multimodal models — systems that integrate diverse data sources (images, audio, sensor streams) into a shared representation, promising richer learning signal per token.

 Autoregressive Limits: Error Cascades

-Traditional autoregressive models predict sequentially, token-by-token, which magnifies errors exponentially.
-Yann LeCun famously warned this approach is inherently limited for achieving Artificial General Intelligence (AGI).
-Future models must integrate predictive world-modeling to simulate outcomes before taking action.
+Traditional autoregressive models predict sequentially, token by token, which lets small errors compound exponentially over long horizons.
+Yann LeCun has argued repeatedly that this approach is inherently limited for AGI, and that future models must integrate predictive world-modeling — simulating outcomes before committing to actions.

 Predictive World Models: The New Standard

-Future AI must adopt internal predictive “world models,” continuously simulating outcomes before acting.
-This method enables deeper, strategic planning capabilities—moving beyond reactionary prediction to proactive imagination and reasoning.
+Future AI must adopt internal predictive world models, continuously simulating outcomes before acting.
+This enables strategic planning, counterfactual reasoning, and the ability to imagine before deciding — moving beyond reactive prediction to deliberate cognition.

 Variable Computation: Adaptive “Thinking Time”